ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 ## Security Goals for Integrity

-PDM data must not be forged or modified by a malicious entity.
-In other terms, a malicious entity must not be able to generate a valid PDM header impersonating an endpoint, and must not be able to modify a valid PDM header.
+PDM data MUST NOT be forged or modified by a malicious entity.
+In other terms, a malicious entity MUST NOT be able to generate a valid PDM header impersonating an endpoint, and MUST NOT be able to modify a valid PDM header.

 ## Security Goals for Authentication

-An unauthorized party must not be able to send PDM data and must not be able to authorize another entity to do so.
+An unauthorized party MUST NOT be able to send PDM data and MUST NOT be able to authorize another entity to do so.
 The protocol to define this will be defined in a subsequent document.
-Alternatively, if authentication is done via any of the following, this requirement may be seen to be met.
+Alternatively, if authentication is done via any of the following, this requirement MAY be seen to be met.

 {:req3: style="format %c)"}